modalitysystems/modalitysoftware-docs/twa/ModalityPSTNBilling.md

 ![Modality Online Meeting Usage Icon](images/pstnbilling/icon.png "Modality Online Meeting Usage Icon")

 Clicking it will open the Getting Started dialog.
-Choose the **Explore app** button on the left hand side.
+Choose the **Explore with sample data** button.
 We have pre-populated the app with sample data to enable you to explore the app.

 ![alt text](images/pstnbilling/getstarted.png "Get Started Dialog")